-- de.
+de.
 If water runoff from exploration causes siltation of surface waters in amounts more than normally results from runoff, the operator shall reclaim affected lands and adjoining lands under his control as is necessary to meet state water quality standards.
-(3-20-20)T - 07.
-Exploration Reclamation (More Than Two Acres).
-Reclamation of lands where exploration has affected more than two (2) acres shall be completed as set forth in Subsection 060.06 and the following additional requirements: (3-20-20)T - a.
+(3-20-20)T a.
 Abandoned exploration roads shall be cross-ditched as necessary to minimize erosion.
 The director may request in writing, or may be petitioned in writing, that a given road or road segment be left for a specific purpose and not be cross-ditched or revegetated.
 If the director approves the petition, the operator cannot thereafter be required to conduct reclamation activities with respect to that given road or road segment.
-(3-20-20)T - b.
+(3-20-20)T b.
 Ridges of overburden shall be leveled so as to have a minimum width of ten (10) feet at the top.
-(3-20-20)T - c.
+(3-20-20)T c.
 Peaks of overburden shall be leveled so as to have a minimum width of fifteen (15) feet at the top.
-(3-20-20)T - d.
+(3-20-20)T d.
 Overburden piles shall be reasonably prepared to control erosion.
-(3-20-20)T - e.
+(3-20-20)T e.
 Abandoned lands affected by exploration shall be top-dressed to the extent that such overburden is reasonably available from any pit or other excavation created by the exploration, with that type of overburden that is conducive to the control of erosion or the growth of vegetation that the operator elects to plant thereon.
-(3-20-20)T - 08.
-Additional Reclamation.
-The operator and the director may agree, in writing, to complete additional reclamation beyond the requirements established in the chapter and these rules.
-(3-20-20)T fee covers up to twenty (20) hours of staff time for review and processing.
-For plans processed under Section 070 of these rules the applicant may instead enter an agreement with the Department as described in Subsection 068.03 of these rules.
-The applicable acreage is based on the permitted area identified in the application:
+(3-20-20)T f.
+Any water containment structure created in connection with exploration, shall be reasonably prepared so as not to constitute a hazard to humans or animals.
+(3-20-20)T